-However, in general, the recipe usually comes down to a cinnamon-based blend of nutmeg, ginger, cloves, brown sugar, and allspice.
+However, in general, the recipe usually comes down to a cinnamon-based blend of nutmeg, ginger, cloves, brown sugar, and ground allspice.
 Allspice is, by all accounts, the rarest addition to the mixture, and is used in the smallest quantity.

 This recipe originated as the flavoring for pumpkin pie.
 Over the decades, it has since become an industry unto itself, with Business Insider reporting that pumpkin spice products generate some half a billion dollars annually.

-My pumpkin spice recipe features just four basic ingredients.
+My pumpkin spice recipe features just four basic ingredients:

 - Cinnamon.
 Ubiquitous and beloved, if ever one spice ‘tastes like Autumn,’ this is the one. ‘tastes like Fall.’
 Cinnamon gives the pie a nice ‘hearth and home’ flavor with just a hint of background sweetness.

 - Ground Ginger.
 Powdered ginger is what you’re looking for here.
-Powered ginger is a much more ‘warming’ and ‘earthy’ spice than its fresh counterpart, making it ideal for pumpkin spice – and autumn themed recipes in general.
+Ground ginger is a much more ‘warming’ and ‘earthy’ spice than its fresh counterpart, making it ideal for pumpkin spice – and autumn themed recipes in general.